Proclamation Request

 Proclamation Request Guidelines

 The Office of Governor Jim Pillen offers proclamations as a courtesy to Nebraskans.
-Proclamations honor organizations and highlight issues and causes about which Nebraskans care.
+Proclamations honor organizations and highlight issues and causes about which Nebraskan's care.
 These honorary documents do not carry the force of law.
-All proclamations requests will be reviewed by the Governor's Office to determine whether the request complies with the policy and criteria outlined below.
+All proclamation requests are reviewed by the Governor's Office to determine whether the request complies with the policy and criteria outlined below.

 Please note: